yanisz07/TimelessJourneys/Individual reports/Gabin_Lassus_README.md

 week 6: added a button in the settings to ajust the music volume with a slider which is connected with the music on/off button so that it ajusts to changes in the music on/off state.

+week 7: At this point, the menu was finished so i did not do much.
+I quickly helped to add the rules page to the menu in week 7 by explaining the existing code to Dan and making sure it had no bug.

+week 8: Same as last week, did not have much to do at that point.
+In week 8, i changed the music to a copyright free one and fixed a fixed a bug related to the background picture file path.
+Helped conceptualise the loading screen but did not code anything for that.